Kuwait: Government versus Parliament

 The Kuwaiti government, led and appointed by the country's ruling family, is often at odds with the country’s elected parliament, the National Assembly.
 Tensions and disagreements – over issues ranging from government debt to corruption – have at times forced ministerial resignations, cabinet reshuffles and the dissolution of the legislature itself.

 The differences have also stymied much-needed economic reforms.
-Adding to the sense of political instability is the ill health of both the Emir and Crown Prince.
 While some senior royals are keen to defuse tensions, there is no clear path to resolving the rivalry between the government and MPs.

 Kuwait National Assembly